-of my curiosity has expanded to include the families of the entire community of Calvert, and beyond.
-Although I have gathered a lot of information on my own, I would be remiss if I did not acknowledge the fact that a number of other people have made significant contributions to the information included on this web site.
+The process of gathering information about the families of Calvert has taken a long time and it is still ongoing.
+Starting with my own family about 1982, the scope of my curiosity has expanded to include the families of the entire community of Calvert, and beyond.
+Although I have gathered a lot of information on my own, I would be remiss if I did not acknowledge the fact that other people have made significant contributions to the information included on this website.
 In this regard, I feel it is appropriate to post acknowledgements for the contributions received thus far.
-The contributions that I have received and used to "flesh out" family profiles have come from a number of people; some with a lot to share, others with just a little to share.
+The contributions that I have received and used to "flesh out" family profiles have come from several people; some with a lot to share, others with just a little to share.
 Regardless of the extent of the contribution, all information is appreciated.

 This page also includes a list of updates to this website as additional information was added, or corrections and improvements were made.

 Information on my maternal relations, the O'Brien's of Calvert, has always been very vague and elusive.
 My grandmother Ellen (O'Brien) Carey died when my mother was only six years old, hence she did not know a lot about that side of her family.
-A second cousin, Marian Norris has provided me with information about the O'Brien family and some lore about other long gone Caplin Bay families, the Barrys and Mahers.
+A second cousin, Marian Norris has provided me with information about the O'Brien family and some lore about other long-gone Caplin Bay families, the Barrys and Mahers.
 Marian and the late Dorothy (Barnable) Agresti also provided me with information about the Johnston families of Calvert and Ferryland.

-The late Ray Curran, who sadly passed away at the age of 54 in August 2002, was the main contributor of information on the Rossiter family.In addition, Ray's transcription of various Ferryland area colonial and court records, church registers, etc., posted on the Newfoundland's Grand Bank's have been invaluable reference source.
+The late Ray Curran, who sadly passed away at the age of 54 in August 2002, was the main information contributor about the Rossiter family.
+His transcriptions of various Ferryland area colonial and court records, church registers, etc., posted on the Newfoundland's Grand Bank's have also been an invaluable reference source.
 Other pieces of the Rossiter family history have been provided by Pat Rossiter, Pam Todd, Patrick McDonald and the late Tom Rossiter.
-Gerry Collins provided me with information re the Gearys of Ferryland, who it appears were related to the Rossiters.
+Gerry Collins provided me with information re the Gearys of Ferryland, who were related to the Rossiters.

 Although their stay at Calvert may have been brief, I decided to include the Badcock/Battcock family name in the families of Calvert.
 I have received information on this family from several sources.
 John Paul Bradford, who married a Battcock descendant, has been a good source of information on the Battcocks, from their arrival in Newfoundland to the present.
 Eileen "Bunny" Best, a Battcock descendant, has provided me with information on her branch of the family, many of whom became known as Babcock when they settled in the U.S. in the 1890s.
-Other Battcock descendants Liz Croft and Kay Svagdys have also been in contact with me regarding family information.
+Other Battcock descendants Liz Croft and Kay Svagdys have also been in contact with me over the years regarding family information.

 The information on this site may not be reproduced, in any form, for any purpose other than personal use.

-© Kevin Reddigan (2002 - 2017)
+© Kevin Reddigan (2002 - 2023)

 Page Last Updated: Sunday, December 20, 2020 - 01:57:29 PM - EST